-Docker images are the building block of containers.
-As you should remember, containers are created using an image as its base.
+Docker images are the building blocks of containers.
+As you should remember, containers are created using an image as their base.
 It’s normal for developers to have multiple docker images across their systems.
-The next command shows us how to list all the images in your machine.
+The next command shows us how to list all the images on your machine.

 $ docker images

 Simply calling this command will display all top-level docker images alongside their size, tags, and repository.
 The -q option can be used for only fetching the IMAGE_ID.